MariposaGentil/cocoon/posts/roam.md

 The idea of Roam is not terribly novel nor technically impressive at this time (low abstract and concrete value).
 That the creator is thinking it's the best thing since sliced bread and planning on charging accordingly in lieu of concrete value is insulting as a software developer.
 It's not the first time a company has profited from existing/free technology, nor will it be the last.
 I just don't want to wake up to a future of hyped, to-do list apps charging \$4.99/month.

-Selling productivity is an offer that will catch attention because we are all looking to be better at working with our brain.
+Selling productivity is an offer that will catch attention because we are all looking to be better at working with our brains.
 Engineers might be even more susceptible due to their propensity to investigate and problem-solve.
 Some might argue this is an enduring business model since it benefits from the mystery of the mind, which we aren't close to cracking any time soon.
 I also think productivity software is best applied to actual work, not necessarily our daily lives which are less meaty.
 We are probably just throwing technology at a problem---a lack of productivity---that was caused by technology and its ability to distract us in the first place.

 The creator might just be a troll or building hype by toeing the line on absurdity.
 Heck, he coaxed a blog post out of my weekend, but this is a trend I've been seeing in the software world recently and Roam provided a good opportunity to write about what I've been mulling over.
 I also thoroughly enjoyed thinking about software in concrete and abstract terms.
 So overall, it was a weekend well spent.